The-DEMON-Network/markdown-workshop/README.md

 ### Background/motivation

 When performing research, it is important to guarantee that all results can be independently recreated and verified to build upon in future work.
-There are many tools that can be used to aid in the production of reproducible research, such as Markdown.
+There are many tools that can be used to aid in the production of reproducible research, including Markdown.
 Markdown is a useful tool for documenting and sharing your work.
 You can use a Markdown file to reproduce your work and export the results as a finished report.

 ### Workflow Summary